ujjawal09/spring-github/spring-core/labs.md

 :beginner: **spring-core**

 :one: Showcase your understanding of IOC using your project module. (lp1a-xml-ioc)
-:two: Add OracleRepository and MongoDBRepository.
+:two: Add OracleRepository and MongoDBRepository bean configurations to repositoryBeans.xml.